00HelloKing/Project2_2025/README.md

 # Project2_2025
-Raspberry Pi Plant Moisture Sensor with Email Notification
+Agile Rasberry Pi Plant Moisture Sensor with Email Notification

+It combined the function that uses check water from soil with function that sends emails to inform the user the plant need to be watered

-Student Name: Jin Kaifeng
+Name: Jin Kaifeng

 NUIST ID: 202283890029

+Semester Project 3  &  Grade 3

+Date: 20/4/25